GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/faq/how-to-remove-a-tolstoy-video-from-your-website.md

-## Steps to Remove a Tolstoy Video
+## How to Remove a Tolstoy Video from Your Website

 ### To remove Tolstoy from your website, please follow these steps: